knative/docs/serving/cluster-local-route.md

 This can be done by changing the `config-domain` config map as instructed [here](./using-a-custom-domain.md).

-In addition to that, you can set the label `serving.knative.dev/visibility=cluster-local` on your Route or KService to achieve the same effect.
-For example, to make the Route `helloworld-go` in `default` namespace cluster local, run
+You can also set the label `serving.knative.dev/visibility=cluster-local` on your Route or KService to achieve the same effect.

+For example, if you didn't set a label when you created the Route `helloworld-go` and you want to make it local to the `default namespace cluster, run:

 ```shell
 kubectl label route helloworld-go serving.knative.dev/visibility=cluster-local
 ```

-if such label was not already set when creating the Route.